microsoft/BlingFire/README.md

 | bert_chinese.bin       | BERT Chinese                                |
 | bert_multi_cased.bin       | BERT Multi Lingual Cased                                |

-Oh yes, it is also fast, as uses minimal deterministic finite state machines underneath.
-So if real-time inference is what you are doing and latency is an issue you have to try Bling Fire!
+Oh yes, it is also fast.
+We did a comparison of Bling Fire with Hugging Face tokenizers.
+The conclusion Bling Fire runs 4-5 times faster.
+So if real-time inference is what you are doing and you need low latency solution then you have to try Bling Fire!

 ## Bling Fire vs NLTK Output